jrwalsh1/jrwalsh1.github.io/posts/about-this-blog/index.md

 When I'm working on a project I'll often run across a mathematical technique that I want to understand better.
 A great time for learning something new!
 Or sometimes I'll use this blog to describe a project, or some key part, that I'm working on.

-If you've found your way here for sometime specific, or just to poke around, I hope you find it useful!
+If you've found your way here for something specific, or just to poke around, I hope you find it useful!